BLOG-Bread, Salt, and Wine

 Taking a deep breath to assure myself that I would see my husband and his assistance soon, I returned downtown to help Joan Horn set up at the Presbyterian Church.
 When I entered the building, the first touches are set out.
 On tables covered in bright contrasting clothes were vases of flowers and several cases of wine donated by the Winds Cafe.

 Joan Horn sent me back to my home kitchen with a smile, and I promised her success.
 A pot of water waited for me on the stove top and I turned up its burner to high.
 I dropped in an array of potatoes, their skins swirling with purple, peach, and cream.
 While the potatoes boiled for an hour, I prepped thin slices of shallot and mushrooms, tossed them with the fish, lemon zest, olive oil, springs of dill, and salt and pepper.
-My husband returned with the children in time to cover this mixture and place it in the oven to chill, its taste and textures to mingle.
+My husband returned with the children in time to cover this mixture and place it in the refrigerator to chill, its taste and textures to mingle.

 My husband set the table with our wedding linens and tossed a salad using the produce collected at the morning market: the greens, the apples, the mushrooms.
 I rescued the boiling potatoes to separate the two pounds of soften taters from their skins and to process their innards through a potato ricer.
 To make pasta, I hand-mixed the riced potatoes with 200 grams of semolina flour and two eggs plus one egg white (reserving one egg yolk to brush over the pastry dough on the salmon en croute).